vcali02/practice-car-lot/README.md

 EXTRA/BONUS:

-- MAKE THE CHANGE YOU MAKE WHILE EDITING A VEHICLE PERSIST
+- MAKE THE CHANGE YOU MAKE WHILE EDITING A VEHICLE PERSIST -- _PATCH_ --

+- MAKE IT SO WHEN THE FORM APPEARS IT ALREADY SHOWS THE CURRENT VALUES FOR EACH FIELD

-- MARK THE VEHICLE AS SOLD AND HAVE IT PERSIST
+- MARK THE VEHICLE AS SOLD AND HAVE IT PERSIST -- _DELETE_ --